-Situated on South Island's east coast, it is considered the island’s largest city in land area and the country’s second-largest population.
+Situated on South Island's east coast, it's the island's largest and the country's second most populated city.

-To commemorate Godley's time at the Oxford University, Canterbury’s capital city was named after the university’s Christ Church College.
+To commemorate Godley's time at Oxford University, Canterbury's capital city was named after Christ Church College.

-From 2010 to 2011, a series of earthquakes struck the city and its neighboring areas, causing thousands of casualties and leaving millions of dollars worth of damages.
+From 2010 to 2011, a series of earthquakes struck Christchurch and its neighboring areas, causing thousands of casualties and leaving millions of dollars worth of damages.

 Nonetheless, the city has found ways to revive its glory and is still considered one of the country's top getaway destinations today.

-Here are the 15 best things you can do in Christchurch, New Zealand:
+Here are the best things to do in Christchurch, New Zealand:

 Christchurch is dubbed "The Garden City" for its expansive and diverse collection of plants.

-Nature lovers of all ages will enjoy this excursion, which allows them to see some of New Zealand's greatest specimens of native and exotic flora.
+Nature lovers of all ages will enjoy this excursion, which allows them to see some of New Zealand's most remarkable specimens of native and exotic flora.

-One of the long-time attractions in the gardens is the English oak tree planted in 1863 to commemorate Prince Albert's marriage to Princess Alexandra of Denmark.
+One of the long-time attractions in the gardens is the English oak tree that was planted in 1863 to commemorate Prince Albert's marriage to Princess Alexandra of Denmark.

 In addition to the blooming gardens, the park also has native trees, a wide array of New Zealand flowers, and several greenhouses.

-Located in the city's heart, the gardens are easily accessible and are surrounded by several parks.
+Located on Rolleston Avenue, the Christchurch Botanic Gardens are easily accessible and are surrounded by several parks.